rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 We have to decide in this proposal whether to add `reduce_first`, because of projections.
 As we explain below, it makes sense for `reduce` to take an optional projection.
 However, `reduce_first` could not straightforwardly support projections.
 If `reduce` takes an optional projection, then it would be inconsistent with `reduce_first`.
 The only reason `fold_left` and `fold_right` do not take projections is for consistency with `fold_left_first` and `fold_right_last`, which cannot take projections.
 The only way for us to leave `reduce_first` for a later proposal is if `reduce` does not take a projection.

+### We don't propose `reduce_with_iter`

+A `reduce_with_iter` algorithm would look like `fold_left_with_iter`, but would permit reordering of binary operations.
+It would return both an iterator to one past the last element, and the computed value.
+A hypothetical `reduce_with_iter` algorithm would also return an iterator to one past the last element, and the computed value, but would share `reduce`'s permission to reorder binary operations.

+We do not propose the analogous `reduce_with_iter` here, though we would not oppose someone else proposing it.
+That algorithm would serve users who are writing code generic enough to work with single-pass input iterators, _and_ who want to expose potential binary operation reordering opportunities.

+Just like `fold_left`, the `reduce` algorithm should return just the computed value.
+Section 4.4 of <a href="https://wg21.link/P2322R6">P2322R6</a> argues that this makes it easier to use, and improves consistency with other ranges algorithms like `ranges::count` and `ranges::any_of`.
+It is also consistent with P3179R8.
+The algorithms `fold_left_with_iter` and `fold_left_first_with_iter` exist for users who want both the iterator and the value.
+Section 4.4 of P2322R6 further elaborates that `fold_left` should not be specified in terms of `fold_left_with_iter`, for performance reasons: it would "incur an extra move of the accumulated result, due to lack of copy elision (we have different return types)."
+The `*_with_iter` algorithms are separate algorithms that need separate specifications.

 ### Algorithms that we propose here

 This leaves three algorithms, which we propose here: `reduce`, `inclusive_scan`, and `exclusive_scan`.  <a href="https://wg21.link/P2760R1">P2760R1</a> proposes convenience wrappers `ranges::sum(r)` as `ranges::reduce(r, plus{}, range_value_t<R>())` and `ranges::product(r)` as `ranges::reduce(r, multiplies{}, range_value_t<R>(1))`; we propose parallel and non-parallel overloads of these here as well.

+## Range categories and return types

+We make the parallel algorithms proposed here take sized random access ranges.
+As a result, any parallel algorithms with an output range need to return an iterator to one past the last element of the input, in case there wasn't enough room in the output.
+We make the non-parallel algorithms take (single-pass) sized `input_range` and `output_range`, for consistency with the C++17 parallel algorithms that only require _LegacyInputIterator_ and _LegacyOutputIterator_.
+This suggests making the algorithms with output ranges -- `inclusive_scan` and `exclusive_scan` -- return both input and output iterators.
+This is consistent both with the existing non-parallel ranges algorithms and with P3179R8 (e.g., `ranges::transform`).

+The `reduce` algorithm only takes an input range.
+For the non-parallel overloads, this suggests that it should return both the computed value and the iterator to one past the last element of the input.
+As we explain above, though, it would be more consistent with both the existing ranges algorithms and P3179R8 for `reduce` to return a single value.
+We don't propose a separate algorithm `reduce_with_iter` here, though we would not oppose someone else doing so.

+P3179R8 does not aim for perfect consistency with the range categories accepted by existing ranges algorithms.
+The algorithms proposed by P3179R8 differ in the following ways.

+1. P3179R8 uses a range, not an iterator, as the output parameter (see Section 2.7).

+2. P3179R8 requires that the ranges be sized (see Section 2.8).

+3. P3179R8 requires random access ranges (see Section 2.6).

+Of these differences, (1) and (2) could apply generally to all ranges algorithms, so we adopt them for this proposal.
+This would make our proposal the first to add non-parallel range-as-output ranges algorithms to the Standard.
+For arguments in favor of non-parallel algorithms taking a range as output, please refer to <a href="https://wg21.link/P3490R0">P3490R0</a>, "Justification for ranges as the output of parallel range algorithms."
+(Despite the title, it has things to say about non-parallel algorithms too.)
+Taking a range as output would prevent use of existing output-only iterators that do not have a separate sized sentinel type, like `std::back_insert_iterator`.
+Such iterators would only work with the non-parallel algorithms.
+P3490R0 shows that it is possible for both iterator-as-output and range-as-output overloads to coexist, so we follow P3179R8 by not proposing iterator-as-output algorithms here.

+Difference (1) relates to P3179R8 only proposing parallel algorithms.
+It would make sense for us to relax this requirement for the non-parallel algorithms we propose.
+This leaves us with two possibilities:

+* (single-pass) input and output ranges, the most general; or

+* (multipass) forward ranges.

+C++17's non-parallel `reduce` and `*_scan` only require (single-pass) input ranges.
+One could argue that this is overly general.
+Since `reduce` and `*_scan` permit reordering of binary operations, why should they permit iterators with a required or preferred ordering?
+On the other hand, the point of using `reduce` is for the user to grant permission to reorder binary operations.
+It's still _correct_ to call non-parallel `reduce` and `*_scan` with single-pass input ranges.
+Users might write a generic function that could work with any input ranges, but they want to expose potential optimizations if they call it with random access ranges.

+The argument for non-parallel `reduce` and `*_scan` taking maximally generic range categories seems to contradict P3179R8's argument for making the parallel algorithms require random access ranges.
+It's _correct_ to call C++17 parallel algorithms with forward iterators.
+However, calling a parallel algorithm expresses a different set of expectations.
+The kinds of users who explicitly opt into parallelism care more about performance, so they are more likely to be unhappy if opting in has a high risk of making their code slower.
+Forward ranges require higher-overhead and therefore riskier parallelization strategies, like copying the range or per-element task parallelism.

+## Constexpr parallel algorithms?

+<a href="https://wg21.link/p2902r1">P2902R1</a> proposes to add `constexpr` to the parallel algorithms.
+P3179R8 does not object to this; see Section 2.10.
+We continue the approach of P3179R8 in not opposing P2902R1's approach, but also not depending on it.

 ## `ranges::reduce` design